Jacqueline Susann: Depictions

 In 1998, Susann was played by actress Michele Lee in the television film Scandalous Me: The Jacqueline Susann Story (USA), based on Barbara Seaman's biography Lovely Me: The Life of Jacqueline Susann.
 Peter Riegert played Mansfield; also in the cast was Barbara Parkins (who played Anne in the 1967 film adaptation of Valley) as agent Annie Laurie Williams.
 The film was not well-reviewed, with Variety writing, "None of the storied genius that Susann exhibited in promoting herself along with her books is much in evidence. ... [it is] a movie that broadly captures all of the famed author's flaws but none of her essence."

 Scandalous Me was followed in 2000 by the theatrical film Isn't She Great, based on a New Yorker profile by Michael Korda, with Bette Midler and Nathan Lane.
 The film was not well-received critically and was a box office bomb, with a worldwide gross of just $3 million on a $44 million budget.
 Film critic Roger Ebert wrote, "Jackie Susann deserved better."
 Midler was nominated for a Razzie award as Worst Actress for her performance.

 In November 2001, Paper Doll, a play by Mark Hampton and Barbara Zitwer, premiered at the Pittsburgh Public Theater, with Marlo Thomas as Susann and F. Murray Abraham as Mansfield.
 Reviews were mixed, but the production was a hit with audiences.
 Fran Drescher was reportedly cast for the Broadway production, but that production was cancelled.

 Susann was also the subject of a one-woman play by Paul Minx called See How Beautiful I Am: The Return of Jackie Susann, during which a dying Susann discusses her life and career.
 The show was performed as part of the Edinburgh Festival in 2001 as well as the New York International Fringe Festival in 2008.

 In popular culture

-Susann is mentioned (with Harold Robbins) in Star Trek IV: The Voyage Home by Admiral James T. Kirk, as archetypal 20th century writers, whom his first officer Spock recognizes as "the giants".
+Susann is mentioned (along with Harold Robbins) in Star Trek IV: The Voyage Home by Admiral James T. Kirk, as archetypal 20th century writers, whom his first officer Spock recognizes as "the giants".

 She is mentioned by name in the chorus of the song "Adult Books" by the band X. The song is featured on their 1981 album Wild Gift.

 In the TV series Endeavour (season 6, episode 2, "Apollo"), Susann is mentioned.
 One of the characters says: "I had a solitary dinner and took Jacqueline Susann to bed."